brikis98/lilac/README.md

 1. Put the lilac model data into its own namespace so it doesn't collide with user data in the model.
 1. Add `allowRendering` value for data that only renders client-side (e.g. ads) and doesn't need to render server side, even if JavaScript is disabled.
 1. Modularize the JavaScript detection so users of lilac can specify how to detect it (e.g. noscript with meta-refresh) and how to track it (e.g. session, cookies, URL param).
+1. Offer a way to categorize data into groups: 'above the fold' (fetch data and render immediately), 'just below the fold' (fetch data, but don't render until the user scrolls) and 'way below the fold' (don't fetch or render until the user scrolls enough that this is 'just below the fold')

 # Dust watcher